reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Psychology.md

 One might try to avoid this problem by positing that normative judgments are beliefs about one's mental states, e.g. desires.
 E.g. when someone says that they have reason to X, they are saying that they desire X. This would reduce normative judgments to representations about one's psychology.
 To analyze this possibility, we first need to analyze what it is to desire something.
 As mentioned earlier, a desire is a world-to-mind fit which means they have at least a dispositional/functional role: a person who desires G and believes M->G will tend to perform M. The person will also tend to feel delighted at the observation that their desires are actualized.
 There is also an evaluative component to desires as well: someone who desires p makes an unreflective judgment that they have a reason to promote p (this is unreflective endorsement).
 So there are three elements: dispositional, sensation and unreflective endorsement.

 There are a few basic problems with these kinds of analyses.
-They cannot account for the following: (1) certain logical constraints regarding normative judgments, (2) normative-motivational disconnect mentioned earlier, and (3) normative disagreement.
-In brief, the problems are as follows.
-(1) The theory cannot explain why agents must take themselves to have reason to adopt their ends, nor can it explain the structural hierachical nature of normative judgments - where we sometimes judge that a consideration doesn't count as a reason.
-(2) The theory cannot explain normative-motivational disconncets, when agents judge themselves to have reasons without having a corresponding desire (in the sense of an urge or disposition (and vice-versa).
+They cannot account for the following: (1) The theory cannot explain why agents must take themselves to have reason to adopt the means to satisfy their ends, nor can it explain the structural hierachical nature of normative judgments - where we sometimes judge that a consideration doesn't count as a reason.
+(2) The theory cannot explain normative-motivational disconnects, when agents judge themselves to have reasons without having a corresponding desire (in the sense of an urge or disposition (and vice-versa).
 And (3) It cannot account for normative disagreement.
 Typically if X says act A is wrong and Y says act A is not wrong, this amounts to a disagreement - both parties cannot be correct.
 However, on this analysis, both parties are by definition correct if they X sincerely desires A not happen whereas Y does desire A to happen.
 So no disagreement is possible.
 More elaboration on these issues below.

 ??? note "Elaboration Possible"
 	Extend this to account for beliefs about attitudes in general in addition to desires